sys-bio/tellurium/docs/installation.rst

 Tellurium can be used with variety of Python front-ends, for example Spyder, PyCharm, Visual Studio Code, Jupyter Notebooks and Jupyter Lab.
 For easy access on Windows we recommend the Windows installer.
 This will install the Spyder IDE as well as one click access to either Jupyter Notebook or Jupyter Lab.

-For Mac, Linux as well Windows platforms, Tellurium can be installed using a standard pip insall as a collection of pip packages:
+For Mac, Linux as well Windows platforms, Tellurium can be installed using a standard pip install as a collection of pip packages:

 .. code-block:: bash